ajslater/comicbox/README.md

 ## Motivation

-I didn't like Comictagger's API, so I built this for myself as an educational exercise and to use as a library for a forthcoming project.
+I didn't like Comictagger's API, so I built this for myself as an educational exercise and to use as a library for [Codex comic reader](https://github.com/ajslater/codex/).

 ## Alternatives